1977 |

 • VIA is recognized as the 2016 Outstanding Metropolitan Transit System by the Texas Transit Association for its efforts to enhance the region’s public transportation system.

-• VIA introduces its first new mascots in 35 years, adding Prímo and Safety Sofie as Buster’s partners. |
+• First new VIA mascots in 35 years are introduced, adding Primo and Safety Sofie as Buster's partners. |

 2017 |